mhfs/sidekiq-failures/README.md

 ## Usage and Modes

-Simply having the gem in your Gemfile is enough to get you going.
+Simply having the gem in your Gemfile is enough to get you started.
 Your failed jobs will be visible via a Failures tab in the Web UI.

 Sidekiq-failures offers three failures tracking options (per worker):